StoreyLab/popkin/README.md

 ### `popkin` functions

-This is a quick overview of every `popkin` function, covering estimation and visualization of kinship and F_ST from a genotype matrix.
+This is a quick overview of every `popkin` function, covering estimation and visualization of kinship and FST from a genotype matrix.

 First estimate the `kinship` matrix from the genotypes `X`.
 All downstream analysis require `kinship`, none use `X` after this